ThanosTsiamis/FIONA/README.md

 For the **back end**:

-One liner in terminal `cd api & pip install -r requirements.txt & python main.py`
+One-liner in terminal `cd api & pip install -r requirements.txt & python main.py`

 Explanation:
 - Open a second terminal and cd to the api folder